surahman/MCQ-Platform/README.md

 or ungraded with various marking types, please refer to the grading section below.

 The limitations on questions and answer options are superficial and are being enforced to demonstrate data validation.
+For details on the structure of the JSON requests and responses to the various endpoints, please see the REST API section below.

 <br/>